bitovi/eslint-plugin-nx-glue/README.md

 1. `plugin-name`: Used to distinguish each plugin.
 This allows for plugins to have the same named rules within the same project.
 2. `dir`: Path to `index.ts` from root of project.
 This is the location of the exported ESLint Plugin.
-3. `tsconfig`: Relative path from `dir` to TypeScript configuration.
-Defaults to `tsconfig.json` which would imply that the TypeScript configuration file lives inside the same directory as `index.ts`.
+3. `tsconfig`: Path to TypeScript configuration from root of project.

 This allows you to consume your custom rules exported by your local ESLint Plugins: